 The earlier Directors and Governing Body Members laid the foundation with an unmatched dedication, on which SPI now stands.
-Many of young gentlemen who went to the NDA and other Defence Academies from here (more than 450), have proved their mettle in our three Armed Services viz Army, Navy and Air-Force.
-In the Services, they have shown exemplary qualities of leadership and valour.
-Those who could not enter the Armed Forces have sparkled in several professions they choose to enter, from Law to Banking, from Engineering to entrepreneurship and from Medicine to Administrative Cadres (IAS).
-They all have proved themselves as model citizens of the country and “trend-setters” in their individual fields.
+Many of young gentlemen who went to the NDA and other Defense Academies from here (more than 450), have proved their mettle in our three Armed Services viz Army, Navy and Air-Force.
+In the Services, they have shown exemplary qualities of leadership.
+Those who could not enter the Armed Forces have sparkled in several professions they choose to enter, from Low to Banking, Engineering to entrepreneurship, Medicine to Administrative Cadres (IAS).
+They all have proved themselves as model citizens of the country and “trend setters” in their individual fields.
 The qualities required for this success, they owe to what they learnt at SPI, early in their lives.

-Here I appeal to the parents that, “Let’s work together as a team to make our boys worthy of rich legacy not only of the SPI but of the country”.
+To the Parents I appeal that, let’s work together as a team to make our boys worthy of rich legacy not only of the SPI but of the country.

-And the aspiring cadets, I say “Come, let us write our own Destiny”.
+And to aspiring cadets, I say “Come, let us write our own Destiny”.